A very difficult hike that’s best tackled in a group with experienced hikers.

 We rock-hopped back and forth across the water several times.
 The sketch factor was high.

-Shortly after climbing up behind this split rock waterfall, we left the stream and started making our way up Van Wyck’s southern ridge.
-There are a lot of old woods roads in the area, and the slope is dotted with many stone ruins.
+Shortly after climbing up behind some rapids, we left the stream and began making our way up Van Wyck’s southern ridge.
+There are a lot of old woods roads here, and the area is dotted with stone ruins.

 Plane Wrecks & Bear Holes